 I first tried candied sweet potatoes (yams) when I went to the states (in the deep south) some years ago.

-I just had to include one of favourite thanksgiving side dishes on my blog thus being vegan candied yams - yup! using dairy free butter, so good, you won't even notice the difference.
+I just had to include one of my favourite thanksgiving side dishes on my blog thus being vegan candied yams - yup! using dairy free butter, so good, you won't even notice the difference.

-This recipe has been updated with new pictures only, I hated the first ones so went ahead and updated them along with the steps by steps.
-I cut the yams into quarters to reflect the update.
+I hated the first ones so went ahead and updated them along with the steps by steps.

-What are Southern candied yams?
+What are southern candied yams?

 In short candied yams are sweet potatoes sauteed in a spiced infused syrup.
 These sweet yams are a traditional side dish for Americans during thanksgiving.

 This explains why this dish is more popular with the states compared to other countries.
-However you don't have to live in America in order to embrace this dish, just try it!

 Is a yam and a sweet potato the same thing?